cjumel/dotfiles/TOOLS.md

 ### [AeroSpace](https://github.com/nikitabobko/AeroSpace)

-AeroSpace is a tiling window manager for MacOS.
+AeroSpace is a tiling window manager for macOS.
 It is great to manage window layouts and workspace with a keyboard-centric and developper-friendly approach.
 See this [YouTube video](https://www.youtube.com/watch?v=5nwnJjr5eOo&t) for a more detailed explanation of what AeroSpace can do.